daviddavini/CS130-Budget/README.md

 ALLOWED_HOSTS = ['www.clevercash.pro', '127.0.0.1', 'localhost']
 ```

 That's it!
 There is almost surely additional configuration (Firewall, DNS, HTTPS, etc.) needed that is specific to your cloud provider.
 Good luck with that!
-Seriously good luck.

-## Documentation
-You can find the full documentation [here](https://natecarman.github.io/CS130-Budget/).